 \subsubsection{Datasets}

 Our model is trained under the ImageNet train set \cite{deng2009imagenet}, which is widely used for evaluating class-conditional generative models.
 During training, each image is resized and center-cropped to either $256\times256$ or $512\times512$ resolution.
-For test, following DiffCom\cite{wang2025diffcom}, we sample the same 100 images from ImageNet validation set to construct a held-out subset.
+For testing, following DiffCom \cite{wang2025diffcom}, we sample the same 100 images from the ImageNet validation set to construct a held-out subset.